Should I buy a house now, or wait?

 Is now a good time to buy a house?

-Mortgage rates have backed off from the 8 percent highs hit in October, but they’re still around 7 percent.
-And home prices are sky-high as well: May data showed the highest median price NAR has ever recorded, reflecting the 11th consecutive month of year-over-year increases.
+Mortgage rates have backed off from the highs hit last fall, but they’re still above 6 percent.
+And home prices are sky-high, with NAR’s July data reflecting 13 consecutive months of year-over-year increases.
 Together, these factors might dissuade you from buying right now, and that’s understandable.

 “If a buyer finds a property they would like to call home, they should not delay,” says Stacey Froelich, a broker with Compass in New York City.
 “You cannot time the market, and a home should be a long-term investment.”

-“When mortgage rates drop and more buyers come back into the market, home prices will rise,” Melissa Cohn, regional vice president of William Raveis Mortgage in Connecticut recently told her newsletter subscribers.
-“Remember, you ‘Marry the house and date the rate.’”
-To put it another way, buy now if you find the right place — you can always refinance later.
+“Remember, you ‘marry the house and date the rate,’” Melissa Cohn, regional vice president of William Raveis Mortgage in Connecticut, has told her newsletter subscribers.
+To put it another way, if you find the right place, buy now — you can always refinance later.

 In general, if you can answer yes to these three questions, now is a good time to buy.

-1. Do you have excellent credit?
+- Do you have excellent credit?
 Anytime you’re borrowing money, start by checking your credit score.
-The best deals on mortgages will be available to those with the best scores — in fact, the median credit score for mortgage borrowers in the first quarter of 2024 was a very high 770, according to the Federal Reserve Bank of New York.
+The best deals on mortgages will be available to those with the best scores — in fact, the median credit score for mortgage borrowers in the second quarter of 2024 was a very high 772, according to the Federal Reserve Bank of New York.
 If you have demonstrated that you are a low-risk borrower with a history of on-time payments, you’ll be in line for the lowest mortgage rates a lender offers.

 Should I buy a house now or wait?